tschoem/fullstackopen/part1/courseinfo/README.md

-# 1.3: course information step3
+# 1.4: course information step4

-Let's move forward to using objects in our application.
-Modify the variable definitions of the App component as follows and also refactor the application so that it still works:
+And then place the objects into an array.
+Modify the variable definitions of App into the following form and modify the other parts of the application accordingly:

 ```
 const App = () => {
   const course = 'Half Stack application development'
-  const part1 = {
+  const parts = [
+    {
       name: 'Fundamentals of React',
       exercises: 10
-  }
+    },
-  const part2 = {
+    {
       name: 'Using props to pass data',
       exercises: 7
-  }
+    },
-  const part3 = {
+    {
       name: 'State of a component',
       exercises: 14
     }
+  ]

   return (
     <div>